ethereum-optimism/optimism/docs/fault-proof-alpha/immunefi.md

 ### Reviewer Notes
 1. **Any bug report without a PoC in the form of a test in `op-e2e` will not be considered a valid bug report.**
-    1. *todo*: Provide Adrian's example op-e2e test
+    1. A guide on creating an e2e test with an invalid output proposal to dispute can be found [here][invalid-proposal-doc].
 1. Exploits against the alpha system that take advantage of the aforementioned issues will not be considered valid bug reports.
 1. The [AlphabetVM][alphabet-vm] is not equivalent to the MIPS thread context in behavior.
 Bug reports submitted against the [AlphabetVM][alphabet-vm] will not be considered valid bug reports, this mock VM is used solely for testing.

 ### Plans for the next iteration
 Going past alpha, we have a number of plans for improving the system and fixing some of the aforementioned issues in preparation for full integration with the current system.
 These include:
-1. Including an extra layer of bisection over output roots, enabling the off-chain challenge agents to only need to run [Cannon][cannon] over a single block rather than a string of blocks.
-This will heavily reduce the hardware cost of running the off chain challenge agent, which mitigates the DoS vector mentioned above.
+1. Including an extra layer of bisection over output roots prior to beginning execution trace bisection, enabling the off-chain challenge agents to only need to run [Cannon][cannon] over a single block rather than a string of blocks.
+This will heavily reduce the hardware cost of running the off chain challenge agent and provide an upper bound on what Cannon will have to execute, allowing for sparse proposals.
 1. Adding bonds to the system to preserve incentive compatibility.
 In the alpha, defenses of the honest L2 state are not incentivized, which also means that attacks on the honest L2 state are not disincentivized.
 Adding bonds to each claim made in the dispute game will preserve the incentives of the system as well as make it more costly to attack.
 1. Improving the [Dispute Game][dispute-game]'s resolution algorithm to reduce the number of interactions that the off-chain challenge agents need to have with the on-chain dispute game.
 This will reduce the cost of running the off-chain challenge